 We encourage all children to bring a water bottle to class, which they can refill at regular intervals during the day in order to keep themselves well hydrated and to keep their brains working to the best of their ability.

-Phonics: The children are really enthusiastic about phonics and we have been seeing some amazing progress from the children coming back from the Christmas break.
+Phonics: The children are really enthusiastic about phonics and we have been seeing some amazing progress from the children in learning time.
 We are even beginning to see some children on reading books.

 We would like to thank the parents who have been providing support at home by practising their phonics book.
 It is very beneficial to your child's learning to practice at home and just a reminder to always send your child to school everyday with their phonics book.